 Drinking water is not available on the tour.
 Bring a minimum of 2 quarts of water per person.
 Carry extra water in your vehicle.

-High-top hiking boots are recommended. --- Bring WATER SHOES or old sneakers if crossing the river at the dinosaur tracks. --- BE PREPARED FOR EXTREME WEATHER!
-Wear a hat, sunglasses, sunscreen and insect repellent for hot weather and layer clothing for cold or changing weather conditions. --- Bring rain gear.
+High-top hiking boots are recommended. --- Bring WATER SHOES or old sneakers for crossing the river at the dinosaur tracks. --- BE PREPARED FOR EXTREME WEATHER!
+Wear a hat, sunglasses, sunscreen and insect repellent and loose breathable clothing for hot weather and layer clothing for cold or changing weather conditions. --- Bring rain gear.
+It is often at least 10 degrees warmer in the canyon than on the plains above.

 Reptiles and insects live in the canyon.
 AVOID TALL GRASS , and WATCH WHERE YOU SIT AND PLACE YOUR HANDS AND FEET. --- Deer flies, mosquitoes, gnats and bees are common.
 Bring insect repellent and an EPI-PEN if you are allergic to insect stings. --- Trails in the canyon have loose rocks, wire, cactus, and animal burrows.
 WATCH YOUR STEP. --- Be prepared for changing weather conditions and high winds.
 If the weather looks like rain, the tour may leave the canyon early. --- Bring all medications needed for a 24-hour period. --- Bring a first aid kit.

-Be aware - the river may look shallow but may have sudden deep drop-offs. --- Tour guides will determine whether or not the river is safe to cross based on its depth and current.
-You assume your own risk if you choose to cross the river. --- CHILDREN MUST BE SUPERVISED AT ALL TIMES, especially near the water.
-Please keep children controlled.
+Be aware - the river may look shallow but may have sudden deep drop-offs and the water can have a swift current especially after rains. --- Tour guides will determine whether or not the river is safe to cross based on its depth and current.
+You assume your own risk if you choose to cross the river. --- FOR THEIR OWN SAFETY CHILDREN MUST BE SUPERVISED AT ALL TIMES.

 Four wheel drive, high clearance vehicles and an experienced driver are required for the tour. --- The tour follows a narrow dirt road that may be extremely bumpy, please use 4-wheel drive if the tour guides request it.
 Your vehicle may scrape vegetation, have a flat tire, or have damage to your axle or frame if not careful. --- Sharp and blind curves exist.
-PLEASE DRIVE SLOWLY AT ALL TIMES . --- While driving, be aware of pedestrians, horseback and bicycle riders, and wildlife; please keep your eyes on the road.
-Stop your vehicle only at safe level locations.
+PLEASE DRIVE SLOWLY AT ALL TIMES . --- Be aware that hikers, horse and bicycle riders, and wildlife share the road.
+Stop your vehicle only in flat locations.